 We will never hear the advice of many excellent experts because they have stage fright.
 And many potential leaders are silenced by their fear; great minds avoid leadership positions or do not reach their full potential because they are unable to express themselves.

 Overcoming stage fright will help you inspire others, share your vision, explain to them the context, convince them to do the right things.
 If stage fright prevents you from reaching your potential, it is never too late to free yourself by unlocking the inner leader.

 Fortunately, there are several treatment options for reducing and even releasing anxiety, such as hypnotherapy and Hypnobalancing™.
-And there are definitely things you can do to help yourself.
+And there are things you can do to help yourself.
 The number one is trust.
-Trusting yourself is really important.
-That’s why in coaching we identify the negative self-talk that always runs in our heads and replace it with positive thoughts.
-And for your autonomy I teach you some practical skills.
-As a result you will develop strategies to prevent and reduce symptoms, maintain mental states in which you and your message will convince in speeches and presentations.
+Trusting yourself is important.
+That’s why in coaching, we identify the negative self-talk that always runs in our heads and replaces it with positive thoughts.
+And for your autonomy, I teach you some practical skills.
+As a result, you will develop strategies to prevent and reduce symptoms, maintain mental states in which you and your message will convince in speeches and presentations.
 If we do a good job, you will enjoy these opportunities.

 With techniques like NLP and Hypnobalancing™ you can train your consciousness as well as your subconscious.
 Once the feelings of fear of public speaking have disappeared, there is no need for the brain to continue to worry, create stress, or create fear of presentation.

 If you suffer from severe anxiety, I offer reduced fees for psychotherapy.
 Do not hesitate to ask me for details.

 Preparation of important speeches and presentations

 Those who do not speak are not heard, and even those who speak up are not always successful.
 There are a few more steps that need to be mastered.